 “Three fish?”
 Incredulous.
 “I thought it was more.”

-Mamede returned to the hatch and pulled out two T-shirts.
-The first one, short-sleeved, he put on over his torso.
+He returned to the hatch and pulled out two T-shirts.
+The first one, short-sleeved, he put on over his bare torso.
 The shirt was brand new and my eyes went right to the bank logo stamped on the breast pocket.
 The bank’s branch in Beberibe must have recently had a promotion: You give us your money, we give you a cheap shirt.
 What a novel concept.

 The second shirt had long sleeves and wasn’t so new.
 Mamede stretched it out in front by the arms and flipped the body over his head.
-Sleeves pulled back, he tied them at the nape of his neck to form a pirate skullcap.
+Sleeves pulled back, he tied them at the nape of his neck to form what looked like a pirate skullcap.
 All he needed was an eye patch and a gold earring to complete the image.
 Like other Portuguese fishermen I had met across the Atlantic, Mamede wasn’t tall but he was built like a concrete bunker.
 Some people are more elemental than others.
-Put Mamede on the Periodic Table of Elements and you’d find him right beside iridium.
+Put Mamede on the Periodic Table of Elements and you’d find him right next to iridium.

 He looked at me and cracked a smile.